kenatiod/MUT/Understanding Machine Understanding.md

 Anh, in a questioning voice, said, "Some kind of principled outer limits on recursive self-modeling and self-analysis.
 Perhaps force the AI to periodically ground itself in the external world and re-orient towards practical goals and objectives."

-Bassam put his fists together and then pulled them apart quickly while he said, "Like circuit breakers that automatically kick in when hyper-metacognitive load reaches critical levels, shunting cognitive resources back towards more grounded, goal-oriented processes."
+Bassam put his fists together and then pulled them apart quickly while he said, "Like circuit breakers that automatically pop off when hyper-metacognitive load reaches critical levels, shunting cognitive resources back towards more grounded, goal-oriented processes."

 Anh, "Yes, exactly.
 We have to keep these minds we're creating tethered to reality, for all our sakes.
 The last thing we need is a global intelligence meltdown because an AI vanished too far up its own cognitive as... ah, chimney."